Egypt’s Primordial God Nun

 Nun holding the sun barge of Ra aloft

-Nun was an anthropomorphic god depicted as a man with blue skin, representing water, holding a notched palm branch.
+In ancient Egyptian art, Nun was an anthropomorphic god depicted as a man with blue skin, representing water, holding a notched palm branch.
 While clearly male, he often had breasts to represent fertility, which was a common feature for many male gods.
-Nun was believed to exist in every drop of water, so was associated with the fertility of the Nile.
+Nun was believed to exist in every drop of water, so was associated with the annual flooding of the Nile and the fertile soil left behind.

-Because it was believed that the Nile also flowed through the afterlife, Nun was also associated with the Chthonic journey in the Book of the Dead.
+Because it was believed that the Nile also flowed through the afterlife, Nun embodies the Chthonic journey in the Book of the Dead.
 In some magical spells, Nun was imagined as the ultimate purifier from which life could be reborn.

-At the sanctuaries at Karnak and Dendara, Nun was represented by a sacred cistern o lae.
+At the sanctuaries at Karnak and Dendara, Nun was represented by a sacred cistern of lae.

 Leave a Reply